johnstrand/squawk-react/README.md

 Creates a subscription for the specified event, invoking the callback with the new value whenver the event is invoked.
 The method returns a function which may later be used to cancel the subscription.
 For events without payload, value will have type never and the value undefined.

+If called from componentDidMount in a class component, subscribe will automaticall bind to the components life cycle and all subscriptions will be removed when the component is unmounted.
+As such, there is no need to call the unsubscribe-callback manually (though doing so is a noop)

 ## update

 ```typescript